This can also be a lot higher if you regularly visit your local corner shop or use high-end supermarkets (especially for fancy pre-drinks!).

 Visit budget-friendly supermarkets

 Average food prices vary massively between different supermarkets.
 For instance, your food shop will cost a lot more at Waitrose when compared to Aldi or Lidl.
-Often, it is worth travelling a bit further to shop at budget-friendly supermarkets, as you should be able to save significant amounts on your groceries and cut your average utility bills.
+Often, it is worth travelling a bit further to shop at budget-friendly supermarkets, as you should be able to save significant amounts on your groceries and cut your average student utility bills.
 You can also use price comparison apps like the Latest Deals to compare supermarket prices in real time and nab the best deals.

 Switch to store-brand products